-b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ---- -- -- -- -- -- c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

 See XVII (a) above.
 Adequate services are available to serve the site and the project would not require the construction or expansion of existing facilities.
 Impacts would be less than significant.